What is the Difference of a Freight Bills Vs Bills of Lading

 Billing Information:

-The Freight Bill includes details such as the name and address of the shipper, consignee, and carrier, as well as any relevant reference numbers or purchase order information.
+It contains the name and address of the shipper, consignee, and carrier and reference numbers or purchase orders.

 Description of Charges:

-It itemizes the charges associated with the transportation services, including freight charges based on factors such as weight, volume, distance, and mode of transport.
-Additionally, it may include any additional fees or surcharges, such as fuel surcharges, accessorial charges, or handling fees.
+It provides a list of different transport costs in relation to the freight charges dependent on weight, volume, distance, and modes of transport.
+This might include any additional charges or surcharges, such as fuel surcharges, accessorial charges, or handling fees.

 Payment Terms: